-THE complaints against the usurpations of the ecclesiastics had been very antient in England, as well as in most other European kingdoms; and as this topic was now become popular every where, it had paved the way for the Lu-Commencetheran tenets, and reconciled the people, in some measure, to the frightful idea reformation of herefy and innovation.
-The commons, finding the occasion favourable, in England. paffed feveral bills, reftraining the impositions of the clergy; one for regulating of mortuaries; another against the exactions for the probates of wills ; a third against non-residence and pluralities, and against churchmen's being farmers of land.
+THE complaints against the usurpations of the ecclesiastics had been very Chap.
+IV. antient in England, as well as in most other European kingdoms; and as this topic was now become popular every where, it had paved the way for the Lu-Commencetheran tenets, and reconciled the people, in some measure, to the frightful idea ment of the of herefy and innovation.
+The commons, finding the occasion favourable, England. paffed feveral bills, reftraining the impositions of the clergy; one for regulating of mortuaries; another against the exactions for the probates of wills ; a thi d against non-residence and pluralities, and against churchmen's being farmers of land.
 But what appeared chiefly dangerous to the ecclefiaftical order, were the fevere invectives, thrown out, almost without opposition, in the house, against the diffoluteness of the priests, their ambition, their avarice, and their endless encroachments on the laity.
-Lord Herbert + has even preserved the speech of a gentleman of Grey's-Inn, which is of a very fingular nature, and contains fuch topics as we should little expect to meet with during that period.
-The member infifts upon the vast variety of theological opinions, which prevailed in different nations and ages; the endless inextricable controversies maintained by the several fects; the impossibility, that any man, much less the people, could ever know, much less examine, the tenets and principles of each sect; the necessity of ignorance and a suspence of judgment with regard to all these objects of dispute: And upon the whole, he infers, that the only religion obligatory on mankind is the belief of one supreme Being, the author of nature; and the necessity of good morals, in order to obtain his favour and protection.
-Such tentiments would be deemed latitudinarian, even in our time; and would not be advanced, without some precaution, in a public assembly.
-But the the first broaching of religious controverly might encourage the sceptical turn in a few persons of a studious disposition; the zeal, with which men soon after attached themselves to their feveral parties, ferved effectually to banish for a long time all such obnoxious liberties.
+Lord Herbert + has even preserved the speech of a gentleman of Grey's-Inn, which is of a very fingular nature, and contains such topics as we should little expect to meet with during that period.
+The member infifts upon the vast variety of theological opinions, which prevailed in different nations and ages; the endless inextricable controversies maintained by the several fects; the impossibility, that any man, much less the people, could ever know, much less examine, the tenets and principles of each feet; the necessity of ignorance and a suspence of judgment with regard to all these objects of dispute: And upon the whole, he infers, that the only religion obligatory on mankind is the belief of one supreme Being, the author of nature; and the necessity of good morals, in order to obtain his favour and protection.
+Such fentiments would be esteemed latitudinarian, even in our time; and would not be advanced, without fome precaution, in a public affembly.
+But tho' the first broaching of religious controverly might encourage the sceptical turn in a few persons of a studious disposition; the zeal, with which men soon after attached themselves to their feveral parties, ferved effectually to banish for a long time all such obnoxious liberties.

 THE bills for regulating the clergy met with some opposition in the house of lords.
 Bishop Fisher in particular imputed these measures of the commons to their want of faith; and to a formed defign, derived from heretical and Lutheran principles, of robbing the church of her patrimony, and overturning the national religion.
-The duke of Norfolk reproved the prelate, in very severe, and even fomewhat indecent terms.
-He told him, that the greatest clerks were not always the wisest men.
-But Fisher replied, he did not remember any fools in his
+The duke of Norfolk reproved the prelate, in very fevere, and even fomewhat indecent terms.
+He told him, that the greatest clerks are not always the wifest men.
+But Fisher replied, that he did not remember any fools in his time, that had proved great clerks.
+The exceptions taken at the bishop of Rochester's speech stopped not there.
+The commons, by the mouth of Sir Thomas Audley, their speaker, made complaints to the King of the reslections thrown upon them; and the bishop was obliged to put a more favourable construction on his words .

 ^{} These exactions were quite arbitrary, and had risen to a great height.
 A member said in the house, that a thousand merks had been exacted from him on that account.
 Hall, fol.
-188. Strype, vol. i. p.
+188. Strype, vol. 1. p.
 73. + P. 293.